Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 1. Calculate Total Household Income

-Start by calculating your total monthly income:
+Begin by calculating your total monthly income, including:

 • Salary (take-home)